This guide details how to use Ceph Object Gateway S3 API for managing object storage on Wavestack.

 You will probably spend most of your time on the command line, but you can also log into the Wavestack dashboard with your Wavestack account if you want to get an overview of the provisioned resources.

-The Wavestack object store is built using Ceph and distributed across three availability zones, namely muc5-a, muc5-b and muc5-d.
-Object data is thus redundantly replicated across all 3 AZs.
+The Wavestack object store is built using Ceph and distributed across

 Your buckets (or containers) are bound to your OpenStack project via Keystone RGW Tenants.